DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Acknowledgments

-The authors would like to acknowledge discussions with Dr. Mariana Bertoni at Arizona State University, Dr. Yanfa Yan at University of Toledo, and researchers at the National Renewable Energy Laboratory.
+The authors would like to acknowledge discussions with Dr. Mariana Bertoni at Arizona State University, Dr. Yanfa Yan at University of Toledo, Dr. Mike Scarpulla at University of Utah, and researchers at the National Renewable Energy Laboratory.
 We also acknowledge the Rosen Center for Advanced Computing (RCAC) clusters at Purdue University for further computational support. \\